lisejolicoeur/flux-usernetes/aws/experiment/README.md

 done
 ```

 After this, we go back and run the initial bare metal runs again, for lammps and osu benchmarks.
-The difference is that we have usernestes running in the background.
+The difference is that we have usernetes running in the background.

 ```bash
 cd /home/ubuntu/lammps